 Rescued Turtles– Singer Island is host to a healthy population of the endangered loggerhead turtles.
 You’ll see several taped-off nests on the beach, and if you’re lucky you might even witness a female coming up to lay eggs at night.

 The area has lots of protections in place for them, and if you want to see some up close check out the Loggerhead Marine Life Center.
 It has a small museum area, and several tanks where injured turtles are being rehabilitated before returning to the ocean.

 Sailfish Marina– Officially one of my favorite places in the area, the Sailfish Marina has several activities for adults and kids.
-The restaurant is a bit pricey, but has amazing seafood and a great ambiance.
+The Sailfish Marina’s Restaurant is a bit pricey, but has quality seafood and a great ambiance.

-One of the best things to do here is to buy some fish food at the gift shop, and stand on the docks and feed the throngs of fish that congregate.
+One of the best things to do here is buy some fish food at the gift shop, and stand on the docks to feed the throngs of fish that congregate.
 I’ve seen several unique and large fish at the marina, and it’s honestly really fun to throw the food and watch them chase it!
-Also, the marina hosts a local craft fair.
-If you like live music, beach-theme artwork, and a beautiful sunset off the docks, check it out!

 John D. MacArthur State Park– A local barrier island preserve, this gives an insight as to what south Florida looked like before all the condos and hotels.
 The park has a nature center, and visitors can swim, picnic, snorkel or surf at the pristine beach.
 It’s also possible to fish in the lagoon by wading or kayaking.

-The Food Scene!– The Singer Island and West Palm area of course has some top notch dining, but a few places have stood out to me over the years:
+The Food Scene!– The Singer Island and West Palm area has some top notch dining, but a few places stand out to me over the years:

 Carmine’s– ranked one of the best Italian restaurants in the entire country, it’s definitely worth visiting!